github/codeql/docs/ql-documentation/ql-handbook/queries.rst

 #######

 Queries are the output of a QL program: they evaluate to sets of results.
-Indeed, we often refer to the whole QL program as a "query".
+Indeed, we often refer to the whole QL program as a *query*.

 There are two kinds of queries.
 For a given :ref:`query module <query-modules>`, the queries in that module are:
   - The :ref:`select clause <select-clauses>`, if any, defined in that module.